Reasonable adjustments

 All SQE candidates must be assessed against the Statement of Solicitor Competence and the Statement of Legal Knowledge and must reach the Threshold Standard to qualify.
 But reasonable adjustments will be made to the assessment methods to ensure that candidates with disabilities are not disadvantaged.

-Once you have registered and activated your account, you can request reasonable adjustments for an assessment, prior to booking each assessment.
+Once you have registered and activated your account, you can request reasonable adjustments for an assessment.
 Please note, candidates with reasonable adjustments are not required to book their assessments via the candidate portal.

 Learn more: Reasonable adjustments policy